Seborrheic Dermatitis vs Psoriasis: Understanding The Difference

 How is psoriasis diagnosed?

-o diagnose psoriasis, your healthcare provider will first examine the affected skin, nails, and scalp.
+Your healthcare provider will first examine the affected skin, nails, and scalp.
 They will inquire about your medical history and family history of psoriasis.
 Sometimes, they may perform a skin biopsy if there is still a doubt.

 What is another name for seborrheic dermatitis?